alexmorten/docker-workshop/presentation.md

 `docker history <container name>`

-Examine size of each layer
+Examine size of each layer of the container

 ---